btopro/btopro-gravcms/pages/blog/manifesto-prolog/page.md

 ---
-title: 'The Higher Education Decentralization Manifesto (The Prolog)'
+title: 'The Knowledge Decentralization Manifesto (The Prolog)'
 ---

 *This is the start of a manifesto.*